 6. Get up to 50p off your hot drink with a reusable coffee cup

-Earlier this month, Pret A Manger doubled the discount it offers on takeaway drinks served to customers who bring along a reusable cup, from 25p to 50p.
+In January, Pret A Manger doubled the discount it offers on takeaway drinks served to customers who bring along a reusable cup, from 25p to 50p.
 Costa and Starbucks offer 25p off, while Greggs and the café chain called Paul offer 20p and 10p off respectively.

 This one’s an obvious win in terms of plastic waste saved (from lids and the cups themselves, which fuse card with plastic).
 And you can get a reusable cup from as little as £1, meaning it would only take two Pret drinks or four Costa or Starbucks drinks for you to make your money back – every use after that represents money saved.

 For full info, see our Pay £1, get up to 50p off most Costa, Pret & Starbucks drinks EVERY time blog.

 Beeswax and soy wax wraps – reusable, biodegradable alternatives to cling film – are now widely available.
 Made from cotton, wax and resin, these wraps can be moulded around containers and food itself to keep it fresh, then washed, dried and reused.
 They last for up to a year and, once they’re spent, some can be composted.

 Wraps cost from around £4 each or £10 per pack of three, so they’re not cheap.
 Yet depending on how much cling film you get through they could help you save.
 With cling film typically costing £2-£4 a roll, depending on brand, a small pack could quickly pay for itself when you consider you’ll get a year’s use from each wrap.

 Alternatively, of course, you could try using Tupperware instead.
 Plastic, resealable takeaway containers are ideal for storing leftover food, and are largely dishwasher safe, so they’re OK to reuse.

 8. Go large in the supermarket to save on packaging and price